 Finally, monitor the claim closely.
 Monitor the claim daily to avoid any hold-ups.
 You might have to submit additional documentation, for instance.
 After that, the insurer will mail a check.
 Additionally, you should be provided an Explanation of Benefits (EOB).
 The EOB details how and what was paid on your claim.

-The time you file a claim to the time you collect a reimbursement check could range between 30 – 90 days.
+From the time you file a claim to the time you collect a reimbursement check could range between 30 – 90 days.
 For that reason, you should be very diligent in the claim process.
 Typically, the process takes around 30 days.

 Who should buy International Travel Medical Insurance?

-- U.S. Citizens Traveling Abroad
+- U.S. Citizens Traveling Internationally

 - Relatives Visiting You in the United States From Another Country

-- Students and Scholars Studying Abroad
+- International Students and Scholars Studying Abroad

 - Groups Traveling Abroad for International Student Programs